Terminal USA: Beginnings and controversy

-Terminal USA started out as an entry for a script competition for PBS.
-The script won $12,000 from that competition and the film was shown on television and created quite an uproar.
+Terminal USA started out as an entry for a script competition for Independent Television Service, a service that funds independent, innovative and diverse films (distributed by PBS).
+Terminal USA was featured in a seven-part series PBS aired titled "TV Families", which included other transgressive films such as "Dottie Gets Spanked" (Todd Haynes) and "Family Remains" (Tamara Jenkins).
+The film was made with a budget of $360,000 and caused an uproar upon airing.
 "I was pushing the envelope trying to get crazy shit on TV," Moritsugu said in an interview.
 "For a while we thought we were going to get a lawsuit.
-The producer said, ‘Let's work it.
+The producer said, 'Let's work it.
 This is our publicity."
 After filming was complete, Moritsugu described the process as "the most disgusting, worst way to make a movie, with that much money and that many people around."

 When people were questioning the National Endowment for the Arts for funding projects considered controversial, Terminal USA was one of the films used as an example for one of the controversial projects funded.
 The film's controversy continued when it aired on PBS in 1994, and only 150 of the 210 PBS stations agreed to air it.